-There were many designers who made fantastic contributions to this short-lived aesthetic moment, including Mama Carlota, Vercellino, Girasol, Gonzalo Bauer, Tachi Castillo, Roberto Camarena, Diana Martin, Yolanda, and many workshops in Tlaquepaque as well.
+There were many designers who made fantastic contributions to this short-lived aesthetic moment, including Mama Carlota, Vercellino, Girasol, Gonzalo Bauer, Tachi Castillo, Victor Camarena, Diana Martin, Yolanda, and many workshops in Tlaquepaque as well.
 This particular style of dress died off as the 1970’s neared their end, but many pieces were lovingly kept and preserved in closets around the world, souvenirs of a moment in time representing the glamour and artistic whirlwind at that moment in Mexico.

 La Malaquita’s collection of nearly 250 pieces represents all of these designers and many more, with many of the pieces never having been worn.
 It is a personal collection, representing the joy and vibrancy of Mexican art that has influenced much of Marjorie’s design work.
 It is with immense pleasure that we are now able to share this passion with you – we hope you enjoy the ride as much as I have in the years of collecting.